 The above cover letter example describes the qualifications and relevant experience and shows enthusiasm for working in nursing.
 Additionally, it contains all the necessary information which makes it easy for employers to reach out to the candidate if needed.

-Bad Nursing Cover Letter:
+Bad Nursing Cover Letter example:

 • Hi!
 I'm applying to be part of your team!
 I'm really excited about this opportunity because I love taking care of people – it's been my passion ever since I was little!
 My experience includes working in retail stores where I interacted with customers on a daily basis.
 This has prepared me well for interacting with people in a healthcare setting!
 Plus I'm great at multitasking – something that would come in handy when managing multiple tasks during shifts!
 So please look at me as a member of the team – thank you!